 Could you get buy with public wifi and an unlimited data plan?
 What if you shared with your neighbor and gave them a meal each month?
 Is sharing internet legal?

 16) Make your own cleaning products.
-You can make cleaning products to clean anything.
+One more money saving hacks: make cleaning products to clean anything.
 Make laundry detergent, window cleaner, leather cleaner, even stainless steel cleaner.
 Just google it!

 Financial Tricks Around The House